B83A9616.jpg

 We, our human bodies, are 99.9% empty space and made from the very same elements as are birthed in stars.
 How does the landscape of the Universe affect the shape of our lives and how much do the practices of our small existence interfere with the entirety of the cosmos?

-Made from uncoated steel and brass, the pieces, over time, will patina where touched by human hands and weather.
+Made from uncoated steel and brass, the pieces, over time, will patina where touched by human hands and elemental phenomena.

 These pieces are inspired by the extremely large, the “invisible”, and by Buckminster Fuller’s concept of Precession, as taught to me by my uncle Bill Allen: A bee bobs its’ way over a field of wildflowers, stopping every once in a while to drop onto a flower, collecting nectar to feed itself and its hive.
 At the same time, the bee is bathed in rich pollen, and as it alights from flower to flower, it cross-pollinates the many flowers in the field.
 The goal of the bee is to feed itself, meanwhile, it is inadvertently contributing to a healthy ecosystem, and life on this earth as we know it.